Background pattern

 Use in athletes

-It is reported to athletes that this medication contains a component that may result in a positive test in a doping control.
+Athletes are informed that this medicine contains a component that may result in a positive doping test.

-3. How to Take Efedrina Level
+3. How to take Efedrina Level

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
+If you are in doubt, consult your doctor or pharmacist again.

 Use in children and adolescents